LOOSE-LIPS/loose-lips-2.0/src/routes/blog/agrippa-dead-wait-par-avion/index.md

 banner:
   - imported/agrippa-dead-wait-par-avion/image876.jpeg
 description: >-
-  Agrippa&rsquo;s Dead Wait EP came out on May 31st on the UK-based producer&#39;s own label Par Avion.
+  Agrippa’s Dead Wait EP came out on May 31st on the UK-based producer's own label Par Avion.
 Over the four tracks, Agrippa continues with a sound he has crafted carefully through his previous releases.
 Filled with intricate, rolling percussion, broken beats and cerebral samples, with his latest EP, Agrippa takes things to a slightly darker [...]Read More...
 published: true
 tags: release-review
 featured: false